The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Introduction

 \subsection{Main results}

-In this work, we focus on the \textit{abelian} StateHSP and make three main technical and conceptual contributions (see \cref{fig:overview}): \begin{enumerate} \item We introduce an algorithmic approach and analysis for efficiently solving any abelian StateHSP. \item We demonstrate applications of this approach to new and existing problems—including learning stabilizer groups for qubits and qudits, the hidden cut problem, and learning translational symmetries. \item We provide practical and conceptual simplifications compared to the results of Ref.\ \cite{boulandStateHiddenSubgroup2024} including simpler, auxiliary-system free implementations that avoid quantum Fourier sampling. \end{enumerate} We now elaborate on each of these contributions in greater detail.
+In this work, we focus on the \textit{abelian} StateHSP and make three main technical and conceptual contributions (see \cref{fig:overview}): \begin{enumerate} \item We show that \textit{Fourier sampling}, a standard quantum algorithmic technique for the HSP, enables an efficient solution to any abelian StateHSP using only $O(\log|G|/\epsilon)$ copies.
+Our analysis is straightforward and significantly simpler than that in Ref.\ \cite{boulandStateHiddenSubgroup2025}.
+As such, it is expected to be more amenable to experimental implementation.

+\item We demonstrate applications of the abelian StateHSP framework to new and existing problems—including learning stabilizer groups for qubits and qudits, the hidden cut problem, and learning translational symmetries. \item We show that for certain groups and representations, Fourier sampling can be implemented without generalized phase estimation~\cite{harrowApplicationsCoherentClassical2005}.
+Besides enabling more efficient implementations -- and hence contributing to the quest of finding simpler quantum algorithms that are more feasible to be implemented \cite{MindTheGaps} -- this observation reveals that established measurement routines in the quantum learning literature, such as \textit{Bell sampling}~\cite{montanaroLearningStabilizerStates2017,huangInformationTheoreticBoundsQuantum2021c,hangleiterBellSamplingQuantum2024} and \textit{Bell difference sampling}~\cite{grossSchurWeylDuality2021,grewalEfficientLearningQuantum2024,chenStabilizerBootstrappingRecipe2025}, are in fact special cases of Fourier sampling. \end{enumerate} We now elaborate on each of these contributions in more detail.

-\paragraph{An algorithmic approach for the abelian StateHSP.} At the heart of our approach is a \emph{positive operator valued measure} (POVM) that we call \textit{character POVM}, whose outcomes $\lambda$ correspond to characters $\chi_\la(g)$ of the abelian group $G$.
+\paragraph{Solving the abelian StateHSP via Fourier sampling.} The key technique for solving the standard abelian HSP is \textit{Fourier sampling} \cite{childsWeakFourierSchurSampling2007,childsQuantumAlgorithmsAlgebraic2010,childsLectureNotesQuantum2025}, which uses the regular representation of $G$ to extract information about the hidden subgroup.
+In the StateHSP setting, which involves an arbitrary representation $R$ of $G$, a natural generalization of Fourier sampling can be applied, as observed in Ref.\ \cite{boulandStateHiddenSubgroup2025}.
+Specifically, Fourier sampling with respect to $R$ corresponds to measuring the positive operator valued measure (POVM) that we call \textit{character POVM}, whose outcomes $\lambda$ correspond to characters $\chi_\la$ of the abelian group $G$.
 Measuring